 - Complete molar pregnancy.
 There is an abnormal placenta and no fetus.

-Symptoms of a molar pregnancy are:
+Symptoms of a molar pregnancy may include:

 - Abnormal growth of the uterus, either bigger or smaller than usual